jacobweinstock/salt-ssh/README.md

 ## Salt-SSH in a Container
 Run salt-ssh in a container.
+Initially seeded with docker formula.
-Create a file name `roster`.
+* Create a file name `roster`.
 Use the roster.example file as a reference.
+* Add any pillar data to `/srv/pillar`
+* Add any salt formulas to `/srv/salt`

 ###### Build the image
 ```bash